IanMarteens/Austra/README.md

 ## How to give the language a try

-The best way is using Ostara.
-It's a WPF application running on .NET Core 7.
-You can type formulas in a code editor (based on [AvalonEdit](http://avalonedit.net)), and the results of the evaluation are shown in a WPF document, either as text or as interactive controls.
+The best way is using AUSTRA: a WPF application running on .NET Core 7/8.
+You can type formulas in a code editor (based on [AvalonEdit](http://avalonedit.net)), enjoying code completion and syntax highlighting, and the results of the evaluation are shown in a WPF document, either as text or as interactive controls.
 Charts are currently based on [OxyPlot](https://oxyplot.github.io).

 You can also try the language through the Austra.REPL application.
 It's a simple console application that reads a formula at a time, evaluates it, and then prints the results to the console.